MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 ### Find business data and related pages

-You can ask Copilot to locate pages by name or ask for records based on their fields and constraints.
-If Copilot finds a match, it responds with a link to the relevant record or page, which you can then can select to open.
+You can ask Copilot to locate pages by name or request records based on specific fields and constraints.
+If Copilot finds a match, it responds with a link to the relevant record or page, which you can then select to open.
+Chat with Copilot works closely with analysis assist to generate data analysis tabs directly from the Chat pane, helping you gain insights into your data.
+This approach is used whenever you ask questions best illustrated by grouped records or simple calculations, such as totals or averages.

 - Copilot converts the natural language input into a query consisting of a table search, sort, and filter criteria.

   The capability uses the [!INCLUDE[prod_short](includes/prod_short.md)]'s native data search capabilities to find matching data from tables within the companies database.
 The search runs under your own identity for security and compliance.
 It doesn't search outside of the [!INCLUDE[prod_short](includes/prod_short.md)] database.

 - Copilot doesn't take action, create new data, or modify any configuration.
 It only summarizes the records received from the [!INCLUDE[prod_short](includes/prod_short.md)] native data search.

 ## What is the intended use of Chat with Copilot?